awsdocs/aws-systems-manager-user-guide/doc_source/change-manager-organization-setup.md

 **Tip**
 We recommend that you use the IAM policy editor to construct your policy and then paste the policy JSON into the **Permissions policy** field\.

-   For example, you might begin with policy content that provides permissions for working with the Systems Manager documents the job function needs access to\.
+   For example, you might begin with policy content that provides permissions for working with the Systems Manager documents \(SSM documents\) the job function needs access to\.
 Here is sample policy content that grants access to all the AWS managed Automation runbooks related to DynamoDB databases and two change templates that have been created in the sample AWS account 123456789012\.
 This example isn't comprehensive\.
 Additional permissions might be needed for working with other AWS resources, such as databases and instances\.

    ```
    {